BillJr99/Ursinus-CS173/_pages/Activities/activity-hashmaps.md

 info:
   goals:
-    - To identify the key-value relationship of the `HashMap`
+    - To identify the key-value relationship of the <code>HashMap</code>
     - To use generic data types with Generic container classes

   models: